KhaledSharif/KhaledSharif/README.md

 [openrag](https://github.com/KhaledSharif/openrag) makes local Retrieval Augmented Generation (RAG) easier by combining ollama + dspy + chroma

-[ros2-vslam](https://github.com/KhaledSharif/ros2-vslam) has quickstart python code for Visual SLAM in ROS2 using GPU acceleration and NVIDIA Isaac Sim
+[ros2-vslam](https://github.com/KhaledSharif/ros2-vslam) has quickstart python code for Visual SLAM in ROS2 with GPU acceleration and testing in simulation

 [nvidia-omniverse-examples](https://github.com/KhaledSharif/nvidia-omniverse-examples) has examples of how to use NVIDIA Omniverse Isaac Sim to solve robot RL tasks